 Depending on your culinary prowess, cooking on a hob can produce a host of tantalising (or not so tantalising) aromas.
 What you can smell are tiny particles of your food, made airborne by heat.
 The bad news is that these particles will happily spread throughout your home and condense, causing unwelcome odours to seep into cushions, and moisture to work its way into walls and porous furniture.

-A cooker hood helps to solve this problem.
-They’ll suck up that smoke and airborne grease and ensure that your kitchen is clean-smelling and pleasant to cook in.
+A cooker hood helps solve this problem.
+They’ll suck up that smoke and airborne grease and ensure your kitchen is clean-smelling and pleasant to cook in.

 Types of Cooker Hoods

 Extraction cooker hoods – also known as ducted cooker hoods – are those which suck up air and release it outside.
 They thereby clear the kitchen of the smoke, steam and grease that cooking produces.